 How to Do Web Design and Drive Sales

 The average visitor decides to browse a Website or not in less than 8 seconds, so your Website needs to sell them on why they should stay.
-There are several aspects to a Website that can help increase your conversion rates, from quality content, page layout and the Website design, but we’re only going to focus on the design aspect of our website in this post.
+There are several aspects to a Website that can help increase your conversion rates, from quality content, page layout, and Website design, but we’re only going to focus on the design aspect of our website in this post.

-When most company’s think of Website design, they only think of its cosmetics – the photos, other visuals and graphics.
+When most company’s think of Website design, they only think of its cosmetics – the photos, other visuals, and graphics.
 Although the artistic elements are critical, a positive user experience happens when people find what they’re looking for.
-The most attractive and “cool” Websites are useless if people can’t find what they want and you can’t sell them on your ideas, products or services in less than 8 seconds.
+The most attractive and “cool” Websites are useless if people can’t find what they want and you can’t sell them on your ideas, products, or services in less than 8 seconds.

-Here’s a short list of three problematic areas that could cost you business if not addressed.
+Here’s a shortlist of three problematic areas that could cost you business if not addressed.
 Although these are not the only areas you need to be aware of, it identifies common errors shared by thousands of Websites.

-- QUALITY PHOTOGRAPHY – Websites with poor quality photos make a negative statement about the company itself.
+- QUALITY PHOTOGRAPHY – Websites with poor-quality photos make a negative statement about the company itself.

 Even if the photo is crystal clear, it will only be effective if it works in harmony with the text around it.
 Photos should further clarify or prove a point.
 If it doesn’t work in context with information surrounding it, it’s just taking up valuable space.

-- NAVIGATION LABELS – A well designed navigation helps people find what they are searching for quickly and easily.
+- NAVIGATION LABELS – A well-designed navigation helps people find what they are searching for quickly and easily.
 Navigation labels should be short, easy to read in words that describe the subsequent content.
 This is not a place for cute and clever terminology that forces people to decipher its meaning.
 People have to get it right away, or they’re gone.
 Ask 10 random people what they think each of your navigation buttons stands for and what they expect to find when they click on it – then modify accordingly based on their feedback.

 - A series of shorter, crisp, simple sentences that use bold, CAPITAL LETTERING & symbols to support a sweeping flow across the page,